 We found that the autofocus system works very well, even in dim conditions, but the performance isn’t quite so assured in 4K video mode when the focusing switches from phase detect to contrast-based detection.

-However, when recording 1080p video or shooting still images, the Face Tracking is very good even in low light – and the Eye Detection AF is able to cope with subjects wearing spectacles.
+This autofocus limitation doesn't apply to FHD video or stills, and when recording 1080p video or shooting still images, the Face Tracking is very good even in low light – and the Eye Detection AF is able to cope with subjects wearing spectacles.(opens in new tab)

 That may not be a problem in some shooting scenarios, but it means tight framing around your face if you vlog with the camera at arm’s length.
 This may make 1080p a more attractive setting for vlogging – but as there’s no microphone port, you’re reliant on the in-built mic.